gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ![](images/Picture40.png)

 This tells Web IDE fullstack to create database specific and service specfic code for us.
 You should see the *"Build of 'project1' completed"* message in the upper right corner if all went well.
+NB: If you see an error message try adding a whitespace in one of the edited files and saving again.
+This time the build should complete OK.

 ![](images/Picture41.png)